-Snapcraft, snapd and the Snap Store all use assertions to handle a variety of functions and processes, including authentication, policy setting, identification and validation.
+Snapcraft, snapd, the Snap Store and Brand stores all use assertions to handle a variety of functions and processes, including authentication, policy setting, identification and validation.

 Assertions are text-based and take a context-dependent format that always includes one or more headers, an optional body, and the encoded signature.